 How Should I Responsibly Dispose of Cat Litter?

 Use a biodegradable bag and throw the waste into the trash.
-If you use a biodegradable litter, it’s theoretically possible to compost the bits that haven’t been peed or pooped on.
+If you use biodegradable litter, it’s theoretically possible to compost the bits that haven’t been peed or pooped on.
 However, you’ll need to be sure there’s no cat waste on the litter you’re throwing into your compost heap, which may be more trouble than it’s worth.
 You won’t be able to use any compost with kitty litter for plants you plan to consume, like herbs and vegetables.

 While it would be wonderful to flush away your cat’s dirty litter, it’s not a good idea for your plumbing, your area’s sewers, or the local water supply.
-Because cat waste contains bacteria, viruses, and parasites that water treatment facilities don’t treat, flushing cat waste down the toilet can seriously impact the health of your neighbors and wild critters who come into contact with parasites such as Toxoplasma gondii.
+Because cat waste contains bacteria, viruses, and parasites that water treatment facilities don’t treat, flushing cat waste down the toilet can seriously impact the health of your neighbors and wild critters that come into contact with parasites such as Toxoplasma gondii.
 So, be good to your plumbing, community, and environment by disposing of your cat’s waste the old-fashioned way—bag it and throw it in the trash!

 Featured Image Credit: gaikova, Shutterstock